-- 2.27 As part of the commitment to improving the quality of accommodation to Decent Homes standards, since 2010 CHMP have undertaken technical surveys and financial planning work towards achieving this commitment.
-This work, in CHMP's view indicated that significant refurbishment, maintenance work and financial investment would be required to the housing stock to achieve the required standard.

-- 2.28 CHMP advise that residents of Eastfields.
-High Path and Ravensbury have told them about the problems with their homes and outside spaces, which include homes that are expensive to heat, suffer from leaking roofs, poor noise insulation, condensation and damp and issues with refuse collection and unsafe pathways.
+- 1.31 As part of the commitment to improving the quality of accommodation to Decent Homes standards, since 2010 Clarion Housing Group have undertaken technical surveys and financial planning work towards achieving this commitment.
+This work, in Clarion Housing Group's view indicated that significant refurbishment, maintenance work and financial investment would be required to the housing stock to achieve the required standard. - 1.32 Clarion Housing Group advise that residents of Eastfields, High Path and Ravensbury have told them about the problems with their homes and outside spaces, which include homes that are expensive to heat, suffer from leaking roofs, poor noise insulation, condensation and damp and issues with refuse collection and unsafe pathways.
 Some of these issues were also raised by residents during the council's consultation in the autumn of 2014, particularly concerns around unsafe pathways, damp and poor internal conditions.
-Having undertaken an exploration of reasonable options, CHMP have decided that regeneration is the most cost effective way of delivering longer term sustainable Decent Homes through the provision of new, well-designed, energy-efficient homes that will meet the needs of residents now and in the future.

-- 2.29 For Eastfields and High Path, CHMP propose regeneration of the whole estates and for Ravensbury a mixture of partial regeneration refurbishment and retention.
-The council has asked CHMP for evidence to support CHMP's view that regeneration is the best way forward including:

-- Case for regeneration

-- Housing needs studies

-- Socio-economic analysis

-- Stock condition surveys

-- Urban design studies

-- Visual Impact Studies

-- 2.30 It is the council's view, supported by CHMPs evidence that whilst incremental refurbishment and Decent Homes works would improve the internal housing quality in the short to medium term, regeneration provides an opportunity to deliver comparatively more significant positive changes to the three neighbourhoods and a once in a generation opportunity to improve the quality of life for current and future residents. - 2.31 Regeneration will be expected to provide a range of choices and benefits including high quality well designed neighbourhoods, wider housing mix, more private space for residents, better quality green spaces and community facilities and job creation opportunities.
-It will also be an opportunity to provide much needed new homes by making more efficient use of brownfield land, improving the quantity, quality and mix of new homes on each of the three estates. - 2.32 A key expectation of any regeneration proposals that comes forward will be a commitment to keeping the existing community together in each neighbourhood, and for existing residents to have a guaranteed right to return to a new home in their regenerated neighbourhood.
+Having undertaken an exploration of reasonable options, Clarion Housing Group have decided that regeneration is the most cost effective way of delivering longer term sustainable Decent Homes through the provision of new, welldesigned, energy-efficient homes that will meet the needs of residents now and in the future. - 1.33 It is the council's view, supported by Clarion Housing Groups evidence that whilst incremental refurbishment and Decent Homes works would improve the internal housing quality in the short to medium term, regeneration provides an opportunity to deliver comparatively more significant positive changes to the three neighbourhoods and a once in a generation opportunity to improve the quality of life for current and future residents. - 1.34 Regeneration will be expected to provide a range of choices and benefits including high quality well-designed neighbourhoods, wider housing mix, more private space for residents, better quality green spaces and community facilities and job creation opportunities.
+It will also be an opportunity to provide much needed new homes by making more efficient use of brownfield land, improving the quantity, quality and mix of new homes on each of the three estates.